MahjongPantheon/pantheon/Frey/APIDOC.md

 * _\Exception_

 ### findByTitle
- Fuzzy (pattern) search by title.
+ Fuzzy search by title.
- Query should not contain % or _ characters (they will be cut though) Query should be more than 2 characters long.
+ Query should 3 or more characters long.

 Parameters: